aeu/legible-algorithms/misc/heaps-algorithm/README.md

 ## Heap's Algorithm for generating Permutations

 ### About:
-Implementation of Heap's algorithm, which (according to Sedgewick) is the most efficient algoritm for generating permutations.
+So while working on another puzzle, it contained a "find all the combinations" phase.
+As I was typing this up I did some digging and it turns out that I've been generating permutations subobtimally the whole time.
+There's an algorithm called "Heap's Algorithm" which is (according to Sedgewick) is the most efficient algorithm for generating permutations.

+So here it is.

+One other thing that is neat about Heaps is that you can use it for N of K permutations (find all possible 5 letter strings from these 20 characters) which is really cool.

 ### Output:
       alfonso@maraval heaps-algorithm % ./heaps